patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 zipped lists is exhausted.
 The length check ensures that the comparison of the lists does not end prematurely.)

-The `otherwise` case is processed when the two list's heads to not match.
+The `otherwise` case is processed when the two list's heads do not match.
 In this case, the `contained` function is invoked again with the full first list and the second's list tail: It shall be checked whether or not the first list is contained in the second's list tail.